 First Rise: Let the dough rest on the counter in a warm spot to finish bulk fermentation.
 Bulk fermentation is done when the dough is jiggly, domed on top, bubbly on the sides, and risen 50%.
 If it does not show these signs, continue to let the dough rise.
 At a dough temperature of 75 degrees Fahrenheit my dough is ready in 4 hours from the time it is mixed.

-Final Shape: Turn the dough out onto an unfloured surface and gently stretch it into a chubby rectangle.
+Shape: Turn the dough out onto an unfloured surface and gently stretch it into a chubby rectangle.
 Begin shaping by folding the top edge down toward the center of the dough like an envelope, pulling gently to create tension.
 Then, lift the top two corners and fold them toward the center, slightly overlapping.
 Repeat with the bottom two corners.
 Finally, roll the dough up like a log.
 Place it seam-side up in a lightly floured (I recommend using rice flour but you can also use all-purpose or bread flour) oval proofing basket and cover.
-Or for a round loaf instead of rolling up the dough starting on one side roll the dough on top of itself into a ball shape bringing the smooth side on top.
-Take your hands in cupping shape and rotate the dough counter-clockwise towards you to get a smooth surface on top of the dough.See the video tutorial in the blog post.
+To shape a round loaf instead, skip rolling it into a log.
+Fold the dough once onto itself so the smooth side is facing up.
+Then place your hands around the dough in a cupped position and rotate it counterclockwise, gently pulling it toward you as you turn.
+This motion builds surface tension and forms a smooth ball.

 Preheat Oven: Preheat dutch oven in the oven at 450℉.
 To prevent the bottom of the loaf from burning, place a heavy-duty baking sheet on the rack below.